apigee/devrel/CONTRIBUTING.md

 just a few small guidelines you need to follow.

 1. Sign a Contributor License Agreement (see below).
 1. Fork the repo, develop and test your changes.
+Here are some recommendations:
+    1. Go for a simple, minimalist, lean, [suckless](https://en.wikipedia.org/wiki/Suckless.org) implementation - solve the problem with no fanfare around it.
+    1. Go for ease of maintenance as the primary goal.
+    1. A bash of 10 lines is sometimes much better than an express app!
 1. Develop using the following guidelines to help expedite your review:
     1. Ensure that your code adheres to the existing [style](https://google.github.io/styleguide).